Bit-Quill/valkey-glide/docs/design-api.md

 ## Supported Commands
 We will be supporting all Redis commands.
 Commands with higher usage will be prioritized, as determined by usage numbers from AWS ElastiCache usage logs.

-## Type Validation
-Two different methods of sending requests will be supported.
+Two different methods of sending commands will be supported:

-### No Redis Type Validation
+### Custom Command
-We will expose an `executeRaw` method that does no validation of the input types or command on the client side, leaving it up to Redis to reject the request should it be malformed.
-This gives the user the flexibility to send any type of request they want, including ones not officially supported yet.
+We will expose an `executeRaw` method that does no validation of the input types or command on the client side, leaving it up to Redis to reject the command should it be malformed.
+This gives the user the flexibility to send any type of command they want, including ones not officially supported yet.

 For example, if a user wants to implement support for the Redis ZADD command in Java, their implementation might look something like this:
 ```java